Lists & Flagging overview

 Overview

-Adding values to lists
+Adding and managing values on lists

 Editing, moving, exporting, and deleting values